SnowyMouse/invader/README.md

 ### What operating systems are supported?
-Invader does not support any one operating system, but Invader is developed on Arch Linux, and Windows builds are available via [Nightly Builds].
+Invader does not support any one operating system, but Invader is developed on Arch Linux, and 64-bit Windows builds are available via [Nightly Builds].

+### Are 32-bit Windows Nightly Builds available?
+Only 64-bit builds are uploaded to [Nightly Builds].
+You can compile Invader for 32-bit x86 Windows.

+The reason 32-bit builds are not provided is because 32-bit builds are slower and more limited than x86_64 due to architectural differences.
+People who are unsure may also download a 32-bit build even though a 64-build will work better.
+Nearly all desktop PCs made today come with a 64-bit operating system.

 ### Can invader-build create .yelo maps?
 Officially, invader-build only creates maps for the Gearbox port of Halo on the